AdamBromiley/rolymo/README.md

                                   Black and white schemes are 1-bit
                                   Greyscale schemes are 8-bit
-                                  Coloured schemes are full 24-bit

-  -o FILE                       Output file name (default = 'var/mandelbrot.pnm') -r WIDTH,  --width=WIDTH      The width of the image file in pixels
-                                  If using a 1-bit colour scheme, WIDTH must be a multiple of 8 to allow  for bit-width pixels
+                                  Coloured schemes are full 24-bit -o FILE                       Output file name (default = 'var/mandelbrot.pnm') -r WIDTH,  --width=WIDTH      The width of the image file in pixels If using a 1-bit colour scheme, WIDTH must be a multiple of 8 to allow for bit-width pixels
-  -s HEIGHT, --height=HEIGHT    The height of the image file in pixels -t                            Output to stdout (or, with -o, text file) using ASCII characters as shading Plot type:
+  -s HEIGHT, --height=HEIGHT    The height of the image file in pixels -t                            Output to stdout (or, with -o, text file) using ASCII characters as shading Distributed computing setup:
+  -g ADDR,   --slave=ADDR       Have computer work for a master at the respective IP address -G COUNT,  --master=COUNT     Setup computer as a network master, expecting COUNT slaves to connect -p PORT                       Communicate over the given port (default = 7939) Plot type:
-  -j CONSTANT                   Plot Julia set with specified constant parameter Plot parameters:
+  -j CONST,  --julia=CONST      Plot Julia set with specified constant parameter Plot parameters:
-  -m MIN,    --min=MIN          Minimum value to plot -M MAX,    --max=MAX          Maximum value to plot -i NMAX,   --iterations=NMAX  The maximum number of function iterations before a number is deemed to be within the set
+  -i NMAX,   --iterations=NMAX  The maximum number of function iterations before a number is deemed to be within the set
-                                  A larger maximum leads to a preciser plot but increases computation time
+                                  A larger maximum leads to a preciser plot but increases computation time -m MIN,    --min=MIN          Minimum value to plot -M MAX,    --max=MAX          Maximum value to plot

   Default parameters (standard-precision):
     Julia Set: